MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/method_custom.md

 Chapter 11 of [RESTful Web Services Cookbook] gives lot of details on how these controllers can be articulated.
 [Google Cloud API Design guide][] also provides good examples on when and how to create custom methods.

 ### GraphQL
 As its name suggest, _mutations_ will be used to express any other operation that _changes_ the state of a resource.
-But, unlike other styles, GraphQL does not impose any restriction on how to address this operation: it can be _resource oriented_ or it can be _procedure oriented_.
+But, unlike other styles, GraphQL does not impose any restriction on how to address this operation: it can be _resource-oriented_ or it can be _action-oriented_.
 For example, we can define a _mutation_ to merge two users:

 ```graphql
 type Mutation {